IRS Forms

 Here is what you should see and check:

-Pro tip, the IRS prefers a foreign home or office address for the seller on 8288‑A. If a separate mailing address is provided, the IRS will use it to send the stamped Copy B. Missing or incorrect addresses can slow things down.
+Pro tip, the IRS requires a foreign home or office address for the seller on 8288‑A (if no foreign address exists, enter the country of residence in that field and provide a separate mailing address).
+If a separate mailing address is provided, the IRS will use it to send the stamped Copy B. Missing or incorrect addresses can slow things down.

 A quick story from the review room